ANKLE & FOOT CENTER OF CENTRAL FLORIDA

 Experts estimate that about 2 million Americans are living with plantar fasciitis, a painful condition that causes inflammation of the heel.
 Left unmanaged, plantar fasciitis can prevent you from participating in your favorite activities, including running and playing sports.
-At Ankle & Foot Center of Central Florida in Mount Dora, Florida, Joanne Balkaran, DPM, FACFAS, Jason Luttrell, DPM, and their team, regularly work with men, women, and families to diagnose and treat plantar fasciitis.
+Podiatrist Joanne Balkaran, DPM, FACFAS, CWS, and her team at Ankle & Foot Center of Central Florida in Tavares, Florida, regularly work with men, women, and families to diagnose and treat plantar fasciitis.
 If you regularly experience heel pain, request an appointment today by calling the office or using the online booking tool.

 Plantar fasciitis is a leading cause of both acute (sudden) and chronic (ongoing) heel pain.

 The plantar fascia is the ligament that connects your heel to your toes.
 Every time you walk, run, or climb a set of stairs, your plantar fascia experiences wear-and-tear damage.